mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 ### Mono & Rhino for Mac

-Mono allows C# developers to write cross platform code targeting Windows, Mac OS X, Linux, Android, and iOS.
+Mono allows C# developers to write cross platform code targeting Windows, macOS, Linux, Android, and iOS.
 What this means for Rhino plugin developers is that they can - if written properly - run the same RhinoCommon plugin in *both* Rhino for Windows *and* Rhino for Mac...

 <div align="center">
   <img src="{{ site.baseurl }}/images/rhino_mono_one_binary_two_platforms.png">